AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/vr_stingray/build_for_gearVR.md

 5. In the pop-up that appears, specify the location of the osig file.
 6. Run the project.

+## Advanced: Faster iteration process (for customers with source access)

 After you deploy the project to your device, use the following process to iterate faster.

 1. Add your osig file to 'runtime\plugins\gearvr_plugin\resources\app\src\main\assets'.